omeka/omeka-s-enduser/docs/content/media.md

 - add text value
 - add resource value
-- add URI value
+- add URI value.

 Selecting any of these will add a block to the form where you can select a property from the installed vocabularies and enter the value for that property.

 For the **delete actions**, a drawer will open on the right side of the screen telling you the number of media which will be deleted.
 Nothing will be deleted unless you click the red *Confirm Delete* button.
 This action cannot be undone.
 To opt out of deleting the media, click the X in the upper right corner of the deletion drawer.
-To confirm delete, check the "Are you sure" checkbox and then click *Confirm Delete*
+To confirm delete, check the "Are you sure" checkbox and then click *Confirm Delete*.

 ![Close up of the warning that 2 medias will be deleted.](contentfiles/media_batchdelwarn.png)